CianHub/digital-cookbook/README.md

 # DIGITAL COOKBOOK

-Digital Cookbook is a responsive web application that allows users to store, give feedback on, update, delete and access cooking recipes.
+Digital Cookbook is a responsive web application that allows users to create, give feedback on, update, delete and read cooking recipes.

 ## Features